hyperledger-labs/fabric-operations-console/packages/athena/docs/permission_apis.md

 # Permissions APIs (API Keys and Users)

-## IBP Console Route Differences
+## Console Route Differences

-The apis that start with **/api/v[123]/** expect a **login session** to authenticate (regardless of auth scheme).
+The apis that start with **/api/v[123]/** expect a **login session** to authenticate (these APIs are intended for the browser).

-The apis that start with **/ak/api/v[123]/** expect **basic auth headers** to authenticate when using an [auth scheme](./README.md#auth-schemes-explained) of `couchdb`.
-Otherwise they expect a **bearer token** header.
+The apis that start with **/ak/api/v[123]/** expect **basic auth or bearer token headers** to authenticate when using an [auth scheme](../env/README.md#auth-schemes-explained).

 - if using **basic auth** and an **api key**: the api `key` is the `username`, and the `secret` is the `password`
-  - this type of `username` is case sensitive
 - if using **basic auth** and your **username**: your `username` is the `username`, and your `password` is the `password`...
-  - this type of `username` is not case sensitive (which is the same behavior seen during login w/this username)
   - it is not recommended to use this method for long. users should use it once to generate an api key and then use the api key from then on. that will limit exposure of your personal credentials.
-  - users cannot use a username with the default password to authenticate on these APIs. change your password via the UI first.
+  - users cannot use a username with the default password to authenticate to most APIs. change your password via the UI first, or make an api key.

 ***

 ## Automation Help

-If you want to automate APIs on a brand new IBP console **software** build you will need to create an IBP API key using the initial user.
+If you want to automate APIs on a brand new console build you will need to create a console API key using the initial user.

-- The `initial_admin` and `default_user_password_initial` settings should have been set in the [configuration file](../env/README.md#config) prior to starting IBP console.
-When IBP console starts for the first time it will create a user where the username is the value of the `initial_admin` setting and a password using the value of the `default_user_password_initial` setting.
+- The `initial_admin` and `default_user_password_initial` settings should have been set in the [configuration file](../env/README.md#config) prior to starting the console.
+When the console starts for the first time it will create a user where the username is the value of the `initial_admin` setting and a password using the value of the `default_user_password_initial` setting.
 This user will be created with all roles (`manager`, `writer`, `reader`).
 - All you have to do is create the key using the create-an-api-key API (#1 below).
 	- Route: `/ak/api/v3/permissions/keys`.
 	- Auth: Set basic auth for `initial_admin` and `default_user_password_initial`